Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Algebra from braid representations

 The main example of a quandle is obtained by taking $R$ to be a group, and the operation to be conjugation: $b^a = a^{-1} b a$.
 The first axiom is straightforward to verify; the second is gotten from taking

-Consequently $R$ may also be taken to be a union of conjugacy classes which is closed under inversion.
+Consequently $R$ may also be taken to be a union of conjugacy classes.
 Alternatively, one may define the \emph{structure group} $G(R)$ of a rack $R$: it is generated by $R$, subject to the relations $b \cdot a = a \cdot (b^a)$.

 \end{exmp}